Wills, Trusts & Probate

 Frequently Asked Questions About Trustee Duties and Liabilities

-What are the primary duties of a trustee in Newman?
+What are the primary duties of a trustee in California?

-Can a trustee be held personally liable for mistakes?
+Can trustees be held personally liable for their actions?

 How often should trustees communicate with beneficiaries?

-What steps can trustees take to avoid breaches of trust?
+What steps help avoid breaches of trust?

 Are trustees required to file tax returns for the trust?